 Plasma Rich In Growth Factors (PRGF)

-Plasma Rich in Growth Factors (PRGF) is one more factor that helps us to regenerate tissues and prevent bone resorption after, for example, an extraction or after the removal of cysts.
+Plasma Rich in Growth Factors (PRGF) is another factor that helps us to regenerate and prevent bone loss, for example after an extraction or after cyst removal.

 Socket preservation after tooth extraction

 After tooth extraction, the bone surrounding the root of the tooth begins to reshape itself and partially fill the gap left by the root.